Access AK Programs and Services

 Groups are usually limited to a maximum of ten participants, and must be accompanied by agency/school staff at all times.
 Sessions are ninety minutes long and are free of charge.
 Each year, Creative Connection presents an exhibition highlighting the artwork created by program participants and hosts a special community reception honoring these children and adults.

-In this program for adults who are blind or partially sighted, participants enjoy an in-depth verbal description tour of selected works from the Gallery’s Collection and special exhibitions, followed by a hands-on art activity with a member of the Education Department.
+In this program for adults who are blind or partially sighted, participants enjoy an in-depth verbal description tour of selected works from the museum’s Collection and special exhibitions, followed by a hands-on art activity with a member of the Education Department.

 Audio wands that provide self-guided verbal description tours for visitors who are blind or partially sighted are available at the Guest Services Station.